warmersun/warmersun.github.io/game.md

 ## Facilitator

-The fcilitator, usually the adult, is responsible for preparing and setting up the game.
+The facilitator, usually the adult, is responsible for preparing and setting up the game.
 H or she also leads players through the game phases and makes sure the different activities are timeboxed.
 The facilitator can also join in the game as a player.

 # Gameplay